Dave3Young/Publisher_Exports/README.md

 # Publisher_Exports
 Scripts for exporting Publisher files to PDF format or extracting HTML and the original Images files

-PublisherPubToHTMLPNGfilesFinal.ps1 = This PowerShell script will read all .pub files in a folder and extract HTML and Images files into a new subfolder
+PublisherPubToHTMLPNGfilesFinal.ps1 = This PowerShell script will process all .pub files in a folder and extract HTML and Images files into a new subfolder

+PublisherPubToPdf.ps1 = This PowerShell script will read all .pub files in a folder and export to a PDF file